 HIGH NOTES UNPACKED

-The M24 is one of the best sounding desktop speakers we have ever tested.
-They are warm, rich and silky, along with just being a ton of fun to listen to!
+The M Speakers are one of the best sounding desktop speakers we have ever tested.
+They are warm, rich, and silky, along with just being a ton of fun to listen to!
 Stretch their musical muscle even more with the built-in tone controls.